 The chapel in the new house of formation will be dedicated to the Sacred Heart and will feature stained glass windows with the images of Blessed Basil Moreau and St. André Bessette, as well as the Uganda Martyrs and St. Josephine Bakhita.
 Two of the chapel niches will contain two professionally written icons of Our Lady of Sorrows and of St. Joseph.

 While the formation community hopes to move into its new home on July 1, the dedication of the McCauley House of Formation is scheduled for October 22, 2016, exactly 6 years from the month when the old formation house was condemned.
-It will serve as the hub of formation for the Congregation's District of East Africa, which serves in Uganda, Kenya, and Tanzania.
+It will serve as the hub of formation for the Congregation's District of East Africa, which serves Uganda, Kenya, and Tanzania.

 "We are grateful that the construction is going on, said Fr.
 Binaka.
-"It is giving us a lot hope for better times in the future.
+"It is giving us a lot of hope for better times in the future.
 Yes, the new house will be a place of hope, an assurance that there are young men who are being prepared to join in the mission that the Lord entrusts to our Congregation."